fabmas/certlc/README.md

 In the realm of cybersecurity, the automatic renewal of certificates is a critical aspect of maintaining a secure and reliable environment.
-While Azure Key Vault already offers mechanisms for the [automatic renewal of certificates](https://learn.microsoft.com/en-us/azure/key-vault/certificates/overview-renew-certificate?tabs=azure-portal) issued by an integrated Certification Authority (CA), this article focuses on outlining a streamlined process for the automatic renewal of certificates issued by a non-integrated CA.
+While Azure Key Vault already offers mechanisms for the [automatic renewal of certificates](https://learn.microsoft.com/en-us/azure/key-vault/certificates/overview-renew-certificate?tabs=azure-portal) issued by an integrated Certification Authority (issued by trusted Microsoft certificate authorities *DigiCert* and *GlobalSign*), when dealing with nonintegrated CAs, a [manual](https://learn.microsoft.com/en-us/azure/key-vault/certificates/overview-renew-certificate?tabs=azure-portal#renew-a-nonintegrated-ca-certificate) approach is required.

-Azure's Key Vault boasts a robust system for managing cryptographic keys and secrets securely.
-It integrates seamlessly with integrated CAs, facilitating the automatic renewal of certificates.
-However, when dealing with non-integrated CAs, a manual approach is often required.
-This article aims to bridge this gap by elucidating an automated renewal process for certificates from non-integrated CAs, offering efficiency and enhanced security.
+This article aims to bridge this gap by elucidating an **automated renewal process for certificates from nonintegrated CAs** that will automatically store the new certificates in the Key Vault, offering efficiency, enhanced security and  lets you integrate with several Azure resources making deployment easy.

 ## Architecture